- Chemical Engineering

 - January 24, 2017Alexandria, Virginia

 With the first four U.S. biosimilars approved and many more in the FDA pipeline, it is critical that pharmaceutical companies develop strategies at a business operations level to comply with evolving regulations, mitigate risk and execute long-term decisions to prepare for success.
-At the 12th Biosimilars Summit, industry experts will speak about the tools and strategies needed to prepare for the impending changes impacting all elements of the healthcare industry.
+At the 12th Biosimilars Summit, industry experts spoke about the tools and strategies needed to prepare for the impending changes impacting all elements of the healthcare industry.

 - October 26, 2016Farmington, Connecticut